 The Members’ Representative Council – or 'the Council' for short – advises the Board.
 It’s made up of representatives from local branches, committees, the Adult Network and the Board.
-The Chair of the Council is Fiona Dickinson.
+The Chair of the Council is Irene Lumsden.

 We have a network of local branches across Scotland, all run by volunteers.

 We also have volunteers, members and supporters who contribute daily to the voice of Dyslexia Scotland.

 A word from Sir Jackie